pitkane/equ-3000-backend/README.md

 API documentation with swagger: <http://equ-3000-api.eba-k3g67aim.eu-west-1.elasticbeanstalk.com/documentation>

-Server can be also manually tested via the Swagger documentation.
+The server can be also manually tested via the Swagger documentation.

 ### CosmosDB